 May all who practice and read this ‘re-discovered treasure’ bathe in the shower of siddhis and be of benefit to beings and to the 17th Karmapa, who is the same mind as 16th Karmapa and all Karmapas!

 Adele Tomlin, 8th October 2020.

-gsung ‘bum/ karma pa bcu drug rang byung rig pa’i rdo rje/ Collected writings of H.H. the 16th Karmapa Rangjung Rigpe Dorje (1924-1981); collected and compiled by Tashi Tsering Josayma.
+Title of the text in Tibetan is Zab lam bla ma’i rnal ‘byor dngos grub char ‘bebs/ in the Collected Works of 16th Karmapa Ranjung Rigpe Dorje (gsung ‘bum/ karma pa bcu drug rang byung rig pa’i rdo rje/).
+Collected Works of 16th Karmapa Rangjung Rigpe Dorje; collected and compiled by Tashi Tsering Josayma.
 3 volumes; TBRC W8LS18007.
 Tsurphu Labrang and The Amnye Machen Institute, Dharamsala.
 2016.